bclittleua/BE-Disco/README.md

 ## Step 0: Getting Started
 - **Instructions**
-  - how to install python and other dependencies for the projects in this repo
+  - How to install Python and other dependencies for the projects in this repo.

 ## Step 1: The Backbone
 - **Hook**